-Upon microscopic examination, the tumours are characterised by cells of various degrees of differentiation.
+Upon microscopic examination, the tumors are characterized by cells of various degrees of differentiation.
 Multivacuolar adipocytes and brown fat cells with granular eosinophilic cytoplasm are interspersed with univacuolar adipocytes.
-Hypervascularity combined with abundant mitochondria give hibernomas their colour 1-4.
+Hypervascularity combined with abundant mitochondria give hibernomas their color 1-4.

 Morphologic variants of hibernoma in descending order of frequency are 1-4

 - typical (most common)

 If cytogenic analysis shows an 11q13 translocation, it helps with a diagnosis of hibernoma over liposarcoma 7.

 On CT, hibernomas have an attenuation that varies between that of fat and skeletal muscle.
 They are well circumscribed and may have a peripheral soft tissue attenuation capsule.
 They enhance slightly and may have a prominent feeding vessel 2.